-The DSG eCM MUST have its DSG Mode set to Basic or Advanced at startup before scanning for a downstream channel.
-If the DSG eCM is set to Basic Mode, then it MUST also receive a list of one or more Well-Known MAC Addresses from the DSG Client Controller before beginning the downstream scan.
+The DSG eCM MUST have its DSG Mode set to Advanced at startup before scanning for a downstream channel.

 When operating in DSG Advanced mode, the DSG Client Controller may provide the DSG eCM with a list of downstream frequencies which have been derived from the DSG Channel List portion of the DCD message.
 This list is meant to aid the DSG eCM in acquiring an appropriate downstream rapidly.
-Note that once the DSG eCM receives a configuration file via the registration process, the requirements relating to the Downstream Frequency Configuration Setting (TLV-1) and the Downstream Channel List (TLV-41) as described in [DOCSIS-RFI] still apply.40
+Note that once the DSG eCM receives a configuration file via the registration process, the requirements relating to the Downstream Frequency Configuration Setting (TLV-1) and the Downstream Channel List (TLV-41) as described in [DOCSIS-RFI] still apply.
+54

-Figure 5-4 - DSG eCM Scan for Downstream DSG Channel41
+Figure 5-4 - DSG eCM Scan for Downstream DSG Channel55